What Kids Learn About Politics NOW Might Last a Lifetime

 Do we really need to help our kids learn about politics?

-As polarized as the country is right now, it can be tricky broaching the subject of politics.
+As polarized as the country is right now, it can be tricky to broach the subject of politics.
 And it’s easy to avoid talking about politics with your kids.
-You might be so tired and burned out with what is going on around you, that the last thing you want to do is try to explain it all to your kids!
+You might be so tired and burned out with what is going on around you that the last thing you want to do is try to explain it all to your kids!

-But our kids often notice a lot more than we think they do.
-And they may ask questions.
-We need to figure out how to teach our kids about politics in a constructive way so when the questions come, we are ready.
+But our kids often notice a lot more than we think they do, and they may ask questions.
+We need to figure out how to teach our kids about politics in a constructive way so that when the questions come, we are ready.

 Keeping your own anxiety about politics out of the discussion

 If we want our kids to learn about politics and engage thoughtfully about what’s happening in politics outside our home, we can only control what happens inside our home.
 And with us.
 This means being self-aware.
-It means dropping our big judgements and guarding our kids from our own anxiety.
+It means dropping our big judgments and guarding our kids against our own anxiety.
 Here are some ideas to help you ask, “What’s going on in me?” regarding politics:

 And we know that’s not true.